SouchenOu/-Data-structures-algorithms/README.md

 14:shrink_to_fit() – Reduces the capacity of the container to fit its size and destroys all elements beyond the capacity.

 15:reserve() – Requests that the vector capacity be at least enough to contain n elements.

+16: assign() – It assigns new value to the vector elements by replacing old ones

+17: push_back() – It push the elements into a vector from the back

+18: pop_back() – It is used to pop or remove elements from a vector from the back.

+19: insert() – It inserts new elements before the element at the specified position

+20: erase() – It is used to remove elements from a container from the specified position or range.

+21: swap() – It is used to swap the contents of one vector with another vector of same type.
+Sizes may differ.

+22: clear() – It is used to remove all the elements of the vector container

+23: emplace() – It extends the container by inserting new element at position

+24: emplace_back() – It is used to insert a new element into the vector container, the new element is added to the end of the vector